If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 After that, Google released the Mobile-friendly ranking algorithm update on April 21, 2015, to boost the mobile-friendly pages in Google’s mobile search results.

 Nowadays, more than half of all traffic comes from mobile devices, and this is something you should not ignore.
 Check your site for mobile-friendliness to ensure better ranking in the search results.

 Rank Brain is another update in the search engine algorithm designed to process search queries and interpret them with artificial intelligence (AI).
 It understands what users want and provides the most relevant search results.
 It’s useful for Google’s high-end projects like self-driving cars.

 Still, Rank Brain is supposed to be a part of Google’s Hummingbird Update, and it’s Google’s name for a machine-learning artificial intelligence system.

 10. Google Fred

 Google’s Gary Illyes has confirmed the new change in Google’s search algorithm.
-It has begun on March 07, 2017, targeted at low-quality contents.
+It has begun on March 07, 2017, and targeted low-quality content.
 Fred is the most recent update in Google’s search engine algorithm we know publicly.

-Still, many updates are rolling out, and Google changes it’s algorithm almost every day.
-From my observation, it’s clear that Google wants the in-depth & original contents that people are demanding to give the highest possible delight & great user experience.
+Still, many updates are rolling out, and Google changes its algorithm almost every day.
+From my observation, it’s clear that Google wants the in-depth & original content that people are demanding to give the highest possible delight & great user experience.

 11. Speed Update

-Google has officially announced that the page speed will be used as a ranking factor for mobile searches which was previously focused on the desktop searches only.
+Google has officially announced that page speed will be used as a ranking factor for mobile searches which was previously focused on desktop searches only.